Chidi1/Terraform-on-Azure-and-AWS/README.md

 •	Click on show assistance to install terraform tools
 •	Add terraform tools for init, validate, plan, validate and apply (add destroy if you want to end)

+Terraform on AWS
+A.	Creates AWS account
+Create an AWS account using https://aws.amazon.com/resources/create-account/ Sign in to AWS console and search for I AM
+Click on users
+On the users blade, click on security credentials tab to create access keys

+B.	Prepare your environment
+•	Execute the following commands to set up your AWS credentials as environment variables. export AWS_ACCESS_KEY_ID=<enter your access key>
+export AWS_SECRET_ACCESS_KEY=<enter your secret key>
+•	Install terraform

+C.	Create Terraform scripts (see repo files for question1 and 2 AWS)
+•	terraform.tfvars
+•	variables.tf
+•	ec2.tf

+D.	Apply your Terraform scripts
+•	Execute the following command to run your Terraform scripts from the directory that contains the .tf files: terraform apply -var-file=terraform.tfvars
+•	Verify on AWS if the EC2 machine was provisioned.
+*******The End